Goals, Objectives, Competencies, Activities, and Assessments

 Activity II-C-1(a): Interns participate in at least 6 hours of Diagnosis and Assessment seminars covering administration, diagnosis issues and interpretation.

-Activity II-C-1(b): Supervision in assessment is provided by a SHS psychologist with extensive assessment experience.
+Activity II-C-1(b): Supervision in assessment is provided by a SHS psychologist with assessment experience.
 Assessment approaches are discussed as part of individual and group supervision and may include case presentations.

 Activity II-C-1(d): Intern will submit one written report for review by the Training Committee.
 Report should be submitted by the 8th month of the internship.
 Training Committee will provide feedback to the intern.